sphinx-doc/sphinx/doc/theming.rst

     variable = default value

 * The **inherit** setting gives the name of a "base theme", or ``none``.
-The base theme will be used to locate missing templates, its options will be inherited, and all of its static files will be used as well.
+The base theme will be used to locate missing templates (most themes will not have to supply most templates if they use ``basic`` as the base theme), its options will be inherited, and all of its static files will be used as well.

 * The **stylesheet** setting gives the name of a CSS file which will be referenced in the HTML header.
 If you need more than one CSS file, either